California prosecutors again seek death for Scott Peterson

 The San Mateo judge will have to decide if that was juror misconduct, and if so if it was so prejudicial that a new trial is warranted.

 “It’s been 15 long years, and as you can imagine there are ups and downs, but overall he was very happy that the court is basically taking a look at the motions, taking a look at the evidence, and has given him two separate chances here.
-So we’re excited about that,” Harris said of Peterson’s reaction to the high court’s dual rulings.
+So we’re excited about that,” Pat Harris said of Peterson’s reaction to the high court’s dual rulings.

 Peterson was convicted of first-degree murder of his wife and second-degree murder of his unborn son.
 Peterson was arrested after Amber Frey, a massage therapist living in Fresno, told police that they began dating a month before his wife’s death, but that he had told her his wife was dead.